Jasper vs Copy.ai 2026: The Definitive Comparison (And Which One Actually Wins)

 | Enterprise | Custom pricing | Unlimited everything, custom workflows, SSO, dedicated CSM |

-The free plan isn't just a tease—it's actually useful.
-The Starter tier at $36/mo with unlimited words undercuts most competitors, and Copy.ai tends to offer better value at lower price points, especially for teams watching their SaaS spending.
+The free plan is genuinely useful for testing the waters — not just a 30-minute teaser.
+The Starter tier at $36/mo with unlimited words undercuts most competitors, and Copy.ai tends to offer better value at lower price points, especially for small teams watching their SaaS spend.

 Feature-by-Feature Breakdown: Jasper vs Copy.ai 2026